-Therefore, when I hear the word ‘specter’ I get the etymological association to the ‘spectrum‘.
-The Latin ‘specere‘, ‘to look’ is to be held exclusively responsible for the fact (fortunately, there is no need for a headache or other discomfort).
+Real, absolute vacuum is not obtainable in earthly conditions, as each and every matter for a vacuum container would crack and fall to pieces; near-vacuum is.
+However, back to the immaterial specter.
+When I hear the word ‘specter’ I get the etymological association to the ‘spectrum‘.
+The Latin ‘specere‘, ‘to look’ is to be held exclusively responsible for the fact (fortunately, there is no need for a headache or other discomfort with this regard).
 Seeing and sense happen to open the part of Aristotle’s work to be alleged responsible for the term ‘metaphysics‘.
 However, the author and the work could not be as responsible as enunciated.

 Aristotle is actually innocent of the ‘supernatural’ collocations attached to the term ‘metaphysics’.
 Let us look to the Greek particle ‘meta-’.
 It can mean ‘after’ or ‘beyond’, ‘over’, or ‘supra’.
 Materially, words such a ‘ghost’, ‘specter’, or ‘spirit’ do not occur in ‘Metaphysics’ at all.
 Aristotle uses the term ‘soul’ (Greek ‘psyche’) in the work.
 The surviving sense seems yet to be that of a personality or individuality factor, not anything supernatural.

 Thus, ‘Metaphysics’ would be ‘that to come after Physics’ in a collection of works.
 The present-day accounts ascribe the decision on the work ordering to the editor, Andronicus of Rhodes.
 Simply a piece of work to come after the ‘Physics’, the ‘Metaphysics’ does not deal with any ‘super-’ or ‘supra-physics’.
-Aristotle was accused of insufficient reverence for gods by his contemporaries.
+By the way, Aristotle was accused of insufficient reverence for gods by his contemporaries and got banished.

 Let us take a simple test on the meanings of the Greek particle ‘meta-’.
 Let us imagine two axes, one vertical, and one horizontal.
 Let us think about representing progress in time and progress in space on the axes.
 Both time and distance could refer to the sense of ‘meta-’ to denote ‘after’.
 You might feel like representing progress in time with the vertical axis and the distance with the horizontal, like in figure 1.
 Traveling this Earth tends to take a horizontal perspective.
 Going up and down would leave one the same geographical location.
 One could feel more flexible as to representing time.